The Humble Royal

 This gallery preserves the warrior spirit and scientific stewardship of the Rathod family.
 Digital preservation protects milestones where physical records faded so the legacy remains eternal.

-I. The Genesis of Integrity
+I. The Genesis of Integrity: Swatantra Senani Dahyabhai

-Motiben Khuman Rathod - Intellectual Sovereignty and Educational Legacy, Seth C N Vidhyalay
+Motiben Khuman Rathod - Educational Legacy

 🔒 Educational archive image.
 Shared as part of the family's pedagogical heritage record.

-Dr N D Rathod and Motiben Khuman Rathod - Professional Excellence and Family Legacy
+Dr N D Rathod and Motiben Khuman Rathod

-VI.
+VII.
 From Patronage to Enlightenment

 The Living Legacy